WOL-Ecosystem/piclient/README.md

-# WOL (aka.
-Wake On Lan)
+# WOL-Client (aka.
+Wake on Lan-Client)

-WOL is a java project meant to run on any raspberry pi.
+WOL-Client is a java project meant to run on any raspberry pi.
 As the name implies, with this project you will be able to remotely boot or power off your computer/s from anywhere.

 ## Current status